WeblateOrg/weblate/docs/admin/auth.rst

 Can push translations to remote git [Managers]
     Can force Git push in the web interface.
 Can do automatic translation using other project strings [Managers]
-    Can do automatic translation based on strings from other subprojects.
-Can lock whole translation project [Managers]
+    Can do automatic translation based on strings from other resources Can lock whole translation project [Managers]
     Can lock translation for updates, useful while doing some major changes in the project.